dejayc/bash-proxy-config/README.md

 environments, where local proxies might be used by developers to capture and debug local network requests, and; corporate development environments, where local proxies might forward network requests to upstream corporate proxies.

+**bash-proxy-config** also provides additional functionality to start proxy commands associated with defined proxy configurations.
+This is handy for developers; it is convenient to start a local proxy using the same configuration being used to route network requests to that proxy.

 ## Known Limitations
 <a name='Known Limitations'></a>